matthewdardet/example-blog-jekyll/posts/01-Intro.md

 If we go on this naïve, historically weighted model, Trump is expected to win a number of key battleground states: Arizona (`+0.7%`), Georgia (`+1.15%`), North Carolina (`+2.0%`), Florida (`+2.9%`), and Ohio (`+8.5%`).
 On the other hand, Harris is favored to win a fair share of battleground states including Wisconsin (`+0.3%`), Pennsylvannia (`+0.7%`), Michigan (`+2.1%`), Nevada (`+2.5%`), New Hampshire (`+5.7%`), Minnesota (`+5.9%`), and Maine (`+7.8%)`.

 Altogether, that spells out `276 EV` for Harris and `262 EV` for Trump in November.

+**Prediction 2: using past election returns and OLS.** We can also estimate simple bivariate and multivariate linear regressions using past electoral cycle returns.